-The CEEHRC Epigenome Mapping Centres located at BC Cancer and UBC and at McGill University are engaged in generating high quality epigenomic datasets and reference maps as part of the International Human Epigenome Consortium (IHEC; ihec.org).
+The CEEHRC Epigenome Mapping Centres located at the BC Cancer Research Institute and McGill University are engaged in generating high quality epigenomic datasets and reference maps as part of the International Human Epigenome Consortium (IHEC).

 As part of the second phase of the CEEHRC initiative 30% of the funded epigenome mapping capacity has been reserved to profile samples nominated and provided by the Canadian epigenetics research community.
 As part of the community access program CEEHRC mapping centres will cover the costs of library generation, sequencing and primary data analysis including submission of the resulting sequence and metadata to a public repository from nominated biological specimens that meet requirements described below.